Alcohol Rehab Ohio, Cincinnati

 The levels of care we offer at our rehab include:

-Our board-certified clinical professionals are ready and prepared to work with every patient to address their individual needs and create the best possible recovery plan.
+Our team of clinical professionals are ready and prepared to work with every patient to address their needs and create the best possible recovery plan.
 With multiple options for treatment, our patients and their clinical team will decide the right approach to their recovery.

-Some of our unique alcohol abuse therapies implemented to target any co-occurring mental health conditions include, CBT, DBT and EMDR therapy.
+The alcohol addiction treatment implements unique therapies to target co-occurring mental health conditions.
 We have a specialized treatment program targeting those with a dual diagnosis.
-We understand the importance of dealing with a co-occurring disorder and our highly effective therapeutic methods help patients not only tackle an AUD, but also other underlying mental health issues.
+We understand the importance of dealing with a co-occurring disorder.
+Our highly effective therapeutic methods help patients tackle AUD and other underlying mental health issues.

-Alcohol Rehab in Ohio targets the most common misconceptions about Alcohol and Alcohol Use Disorders
+Our Alcohol Rehab in Ohio targets the most common misconceptions about Alcohol Use Disorders

 It’s harder to become addicted to Alcohol